Whitewolf7658/Whitewolf7658.github.io/README.md

 ## Previous Roblox Development Experience

-In addition to the projects demonstrated in this portfolio, I have previously contributed to other Roblox experiences that have reached substantial player audiences.
+In addition to the projects demonstrated in this portfolio, I have previously contributed to other Roblox experiences that have reached quite large player audiences.

 #### 🚜 Survive Anton Chigurh's Tractor